Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 #### ![AdvML](/images/color_advml.png)ML Model Discovery

 Adversaries may attempt to identify machine learning pipelines that exist on the system and gather information about them, including the software stack used to train and deploy models, training and testing data repositories, model repositories, and software repositories containing algorithms.
 This information can be used to identify targets for further collection, exfiltration, or disruption, or to tailor and improve attacks.
-Several of these attacks are discussed here [[1,2]](#references).

 > ##### ![AdvML](/images/color_advml.png)Reveal ML Ontology
 > By ML ML Ontology, we are referring to specific components of the ML system such as dataset (image, audio, tabular, NLP), features (handcrafted or learned), model / learning algorithm (gradient based or non-gradient based), parameters / weights.
 Depending on how much information is known, it can be a greybox or whitebox level of attacker knowledge.